-After extensive research, endless questions, and field trips to Ukraine and The Republic of Georgia, we partnered with only the doctors and facilitators we felt were completely aligned with the same standards of care intended parents would find in the U.S. Throughout our entire process, we took the approach that we would only provide this service if we felt we could provide the surrogacy experience we would want for ourselves on every level: medically, philosophically, and ethically.
+After extensive research, endless questions, and field trips to Ukraine and The Republic of Georgia, we partnered with only the doctors and clinics we felt were completely aligned with the same standards of care intended parents would find in the U.S. Throughout our entire process, we took the approach that we would only provide this service if we felt we could provide the surrogacy experience we would want for ourselves on every level: medically, philosophically, and ethically.
 We felt so strongly about this that we made it part of our mission statement.

 So many intended parents are (understandably) unaware of how many pitfalls and opportunists there are in the surrogacy, especially when it comes to engaging in a surrogacy abroad.
 It’s our goal to not only advocate for our clients but to clear the snakes out of the grass so they can walk through the surrogacy process unharmed.

 WHY NOT CONSIDER COUNTRIES OTHER THAN UKRAINE AND THE REPUBLIC OF GEORGIA FOR SURROGACY?